josoriora/solid-swift/README.md

 ## Dependeny inversion Principle:

-High level module should not depend on a lower level module both should rely on abstractions.
+High level module should not depend on a lower level module, both should rely on abstractions.
 Expressed on another way abstractions should not depend on details, details should depend on abstractions.

 We should always rely on abstractions.